isabelaaguiar/ENES247/lab4-PriorityEncoders_ROM/README.md

 *The Mux implementation leaf cell seems to highlight a vertical path within the CLB.
 Why?*

+That's the one being used

 *How is the LUT instantiation different from the normal instantiation of calling a pre-existing module ?*

 *What Line of the Code puts a truth table in the LUT?*

+line 16 - lut_data_out

 *How many rows are there to the truth table?*

+64 lines

 *How is the LUT instantiation different from the normal instantiation of calling a pre-existing module?*